livialima/linuxupskillchallenge/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest new features for the daily lessons.
-For features, submit a distinct issue using the template Correction request.
+For mistakes, typos, broken links, submit a distinct issue using the template Correction request.
 Submit a pull request if you can.
 title: Day X - feature request
 labels: ''
 assignees: ''